doivglser/mindevenviro-fanciful/docs/README.md

 * Testing TOR: It say's after install with mde-setup: "However, it does not appear to be Tor Browser...."
 ![bild44](https://raw.githubusercontent.com/doivglser/mindevenviro/master/docs/pics/addjus_five.jpg)

-* Testing TOR: I'm not sure, but if trought duckduckgo search engine says: YouTube (owned by Google) does not let you watch videos anonymously.
+* Testing TOR: I'm not sure, but if you search a video with duckduckgo, says google: YouTube (owned by Google) does not let you watch videos anonymously.
 As such, watching YouTube videos here will be tracked by YouTube/Google.

-			... then they are fair enought to warn you, bevor they use world wide benches of resources to track you.
+			... then the others are fair enought to warn you, bevor they use a world wide bench of resources, to track you.

 ![bild55](https://raw.githubusercontent.com/doivglser/mindevenviro/master/docs/pics/addjus_six.jpg)